 She moves on, life’s lessons happily filed, searching for laughter, for someone who will say I Love You back, someone to fill the void left by what she thought was the answer to all her dreams.

 This is the story of the small house.
-The characters may vary between male and female, bitch and bastard, wife and husband.
+The characters may vary between male and female, fool and bastard, wife and husband.
 But the result is always the same.